glitchwizard/HypeHeatMap/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

+## Project Scope

+This project is hoping to build an app that will create a playlist for bands that are in your area playing soon.

+It will also create a heat map for bands that have been blogged about, and where the blog is (mostly) located.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.